 Viral loops also work well combined with FOMO (fear of missing out).
 Vero used this method to successfully gain hundreds of thousands of new users by offering free sign-ups to their first million customers.
 However, it’s important to also note that they didn’t offer the value they promised to deliver.
 It goes to show that clever marketing alone isn’t enough to sustain an app’s growth.

-Brainstorm a few ideas for your own viral loop.
+Brainstorm a few app launch ideas for your own viral loop.